 Problems with Florida’s Intoxilyzer 8000

-Just because the driver blew over the legal limit does not mean that a DUI conviction cannot be avoided.
-In fact, in Hillsborough County, these DUI cases are often reduced to reckless driving, especially when any kind of mistake with the testing procedure can be shown.
+Just because the driver blew over the legal limit does not mean you will be convicted of DUI.
+In Hillsborough County, DUI cases are often reduced to reckless driving, especially when any kind of mistake with the testing procedure can be shown.

 Breath testing errors can include both machine and human factors.
-The errors in breath testing that can affect the results including both operator error and operator malfeasance.
+The errors in breath testing that can affect the results include operator error and operator malfeasance.

-Additionally, individual factors affecting the driver can cause concern with the admissibility of the breath test including:
+Additionally, the following individual factors affecting the driver can impact the reliability of the breath test:

 - The driver’s age or other factors impacting normal lung function;